Invasive species: Within the aquatic environment

 Many marine organisms can attach themselves to vessel hulls.
 Such organisms are easily transported from one body of water to another, and are a significant risk factor for a biological invasion event.
 Controlling for vessel hull fouling is voluntary and there are no regulations currently in place to manage hull fouling.
 However, the governments of California and New Zealand have announced more stringent control for vessel hull fouling within their respective jurisdictions.

 Another vector of non-native aquatic species is ballast water taken up at sea and released in port by transoceanic vessels.
 Some 10,000 species are transported via ballast water each day.
 Many of these are harmful.
 For example, freshwater zebra mussels (Dreissena polymorpha) from Eurasia most likely reached the Great Lakes via ballast water.
 The mussels outcompete native organisms for oxygen and food, and can be transported in the small puddle left in a supposedly empty ballast tank.
+Also, three lineages of the Asian clam genus Corbicula (C. fluminea, C. fluminalis, C. leana) are globally invasive.
+Molecular data confirm their taxonomic identity and reveal multiple independent introduction events.
 Regulations attempt to mitigate such risks, not always successfully.

 Climate change is causing an increase in ocean temperature.
 These changes to the environment in turn cause range shifts in organisms, creating new species interactions.
 For example, organisms in a ballast tank of a ship traveling from the temperate zone through tropical waters may experience temperature fluctuations as much as 20 °C. Heat challenges during transport may enhance the stress tolerance of species in their non-native range, by selecting for genotypes that will survive a second applied heat stress, such as increased ocean temperature in the founder population.

+In large, undisturbed river systems, native species can act as a biological barrier or "living shield" by occupying available ecological niches.
+For example, in the Volga-Kama basin, the presence of native piscivorous fish species has been shown to constrain the expansion and naturalization of highly invasive species such as the Amur sleeper (Perccottus glenii) and the Stone moroko (Pseudorasbora parva) in main river channels, limiting their impact to isolated, overgrown floodplain backwaters.